zbzoll/fs102Spring2017-presentation2-zbzoll/README.md

 This repository contains the HTML source code and additional resources for a presentation that I, [Gregory M.
-Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham), gave during a panel at Quiqley Town Hall hosted by the Journalism in the Public Interest Program and the Center for Political Participation at Allegheny College.
+Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham), gave during a panel at Quigley Town Hall hosted by the Journalism in the Public Interest Program and the Center for Political Participation at Allegheny College.
 The presentation's source code uses the [reveal.js](https://github.com/hakimel/reveal.js/) framework to control the display of each slide.
 I have developed a custom theme